jackman337/spiderwebai/frontend/README.md

 The route correspond to an [Astro API endpoint](./src/pages/api/stripe-webhook.ts).
 So you need to start the frontend and that's it.

 *note If you do not add Stripe you can manually add `approved_usage,billing_limit,billing_limit_soft` in the profiles table along with credits in the credits table to continue.*

+#### Create product and pricing information

+Your application's webhook listens for product updates on Stripe and automatically propagates them to your Supabase database.
+So with your webhook listener running, you can now create your product and pricing information in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
+Set the priceID to the env variable `STRIPE_PRICE_ID`.